daskals/nRF52833-SAADC-Multiplexed-Low-Power-Sampling/README.md

 ## 👨‍💼 Author

-Created by \[Your Name], based on Nordic's SAADC example and extended for multi-channel low-power applications.
+Created by \[Spyros Daskalakis], based on Nordic's SAADC example and extended for multi-channel low-power applications.

 ---